iotaledger/integration-services/documentation/docs/services/audit-trail-gateway/introduction.md

 :::caution Important

-The Audit Trail GW currently integrates the [Ecommerce-SSI bridge](../SSI-bridge/introduction.md) to identify and authorize subscribers.
+The Audit Trail GW currently integrates the [SSI Bridge](../SSI-bridge/introduction.md) to identify and authorize subscribers.
 This means anyone interacting with the audit trail must create their own [Identity](../../basics/identity.md) beforehand.